-Graduate Student & Academic Services is responsible for supporting student learning through intentionally structured co-curricular experiences.
-Programs and services are intentionally directed towards supporting academic progress and achievement while offering opportunities for growth as global citizens and student leaders.
-Following the belief that learning is a comprehensive, holistic, transformative activity that integrates academic engagement and personal development, strategic initiatives are directed towards sustaining the community values and expectations espoused in the Bentley Beliefs.
+Graduate Student and Academic Services is responsible for supporting student learning through intentionally structured co-curricular experiences.
+Programs and services are intentionally directed toward supporting academic progress and achievement while offering opportunities for growth as global citizens and student leaders.
+Following the belief that learning is a comprehensive, holistic and transformative activity that integrates academic engagement and personal development, strategic initiatives are directed toward sustaining the community values and expectations espoused in the Bentley Beliefs.

 Services support this mission by offering academic advising meetings and academic support programs.
-The Graduate Student and Academic Service Team is also part of a larger campus advising system designed to connect students with Program Directors, MBA Concentration Coordinators, Internship Coordinator, and other campus resources and professionals.
+The Graduate Student and Academic Service Team is also part of a larger campus advising system designed to connect students with Program Directors, MBA Concentration Coordinators, Internship Coordinators, and other campus resources and professionals.

-Of equal importance, the mission of Graduate Student and Academic Services is committed to encouraging students meet their personal goals through participating in global citizenship programs, co-curricular leadership programs, and our cohesive, mindful, and caring international community of scholars.
+Of equal importance, the mission of Graduate Student and Academic Services is committed to encouraging students to meet their personal goals through participating in global citizenship programs, co-curricular leadership programs, and our cohesive, mindful and caring international community of scholars.
 Community engagement is at the heart of what makes graduate education comprehensive, holistic and transformative.
-Event tickets can be obtained through MyBentley/Community tab.